ConfusedHello/DLSR-Gimbal/JOURNAL.md

 ---

-## June 6th - idle
-Not much time today.
-Most likely will grind the project this weekend to finish it off.
+[It's been a crazy last two weeks working on this project - looking forward to (hopefully) building it soon!]: #

-## June 5th - uhhhhh
+## June 5th to June 9th - Final Prep
-Zoom call today!
-Have continued working on the BOM on LCSC for the PCBs - they'll most likely be completed this weekend.
+A few things these last few days!
+Did most of the final prep for submission last Friday and today.
+Had the zoom call as well a few days ago!
+Continued working on the BOM on LCSC for the PCBs.
 Also look there's a [README](https://github.com/ConfusedHello/DLSR-Gimbal/) now!

+I've also been panelising all the PCBS (3x motor controllers, a BGC and a IMU module) into a 60mmx100mm panel (I swear this is taking ages) so I don't have to pay for 5 seperate JLC orders.
+PCBA is also out of the question as the amount of time it would take to properly set up all the footprints would be crazy, so I'm grabbing a stencil from JLC and will be attempting to soldier the board with a hot air rework station at school.

+I feel like the finish line is close - just a few more days to finish off the panel!

-**Time spent: 1hr**
+**Time spent: 10hrs**

 ## June 4th - Git merge